Barlaam and Josaphat: Feast days

 Barlaam and Josaphat were included in earlier editions of the Roman Martyrology with a joint feast day on 27 November, however, they were not included in the Roman Missal.
-Since 1960 a different Saint, St. Josephat, Bishop and Martyr, has a celebration on 16 November.
+Since 1960, a different Saint Josaphat – the bishop and martyr Josephat Kuntsevych – has been commemorated on 16 November.

 Barlaam and Josaphat were entered into the Greek Orthodox liturgical calendar on 26 August Julian (8 September Gregorian), and into liturgical calendar of the Slavic tradition of the Eastern Orthodox Church, on 19 November Julian (2 December Gregorian).